Maths

 Maths in EYFS

+Maths in the Early Years is evident in daily activities, independent learning and taught sessions.
+Children are exposed to maths at all times and mathematical vocabulary and cross curricular opportunities are seized upon daily.
 Children use a range of concrete resources to explore maths practically.
-Children also investigate a problem a day to develop these important skills.
-Subitising is a crucial skill which we aim to develop in the early years as this key area provides the roots for a child to become a competent and fluent mathematician.
-We are currently involved in the Mastering Mathematics project with the NCETM and Central Maths Hub which aims to build up children’s subitising skills through a rich variety of activities (including Numberblocks) taught through a program which supports ten minutes of daily practice.
+Subitising is a crucial skill that we aim to develop in the early years as this key area provides the roots for a child to become a competent and fluent mathematician.
+We are currently involved in the Mastering Mathematics project with the NCETM and Central Maths Hub, which aims to build up children’s subitising skills through a rich variety of activities (including Numberblocks) taught for ten minutes daily.

 KS1